fuzeplay/flyer-dev-env-setup-instructions/README.md

 #define MAGELLAN_ENVY_LENGTH 4 //Remember to update the length of the sequence from 3 to 4 if you add a button push at the end
 ```

-Finally, you need to upload this changed Newbie Zubi source code to your board.
+### Once you've written new code, you need to upload the changed Newbie Zubi game code to your Zubi Flyer Board:

-Set board to **Pro Trinket 5V / 16MHz (USB)** (Tools > Board)
+1. Set board to **Pro Trinket 5V / 16MHz (USB)** (Tools > Board)
-Set programmer to **USBTiny ISP** (Tools > Programmer)
+2. Set programmer to **USBTiny ISP** (Tools > Programmer)

-Connect your Zubi Flyer Board to your laptop via a USB cable.
+3. Connect your Zubi Flyer Board to your laptop via a USB cable.

 //Insert Image of cable connecting to board and laptop

-Hit the **reset** button on your Zubi Flyer Board.
+4. IMPORTANT: Push the **reset** button on your Zubi Flyer Board (See Zubi flyer's instructable if you're not sure where the reset button is).
 The board will flash red for a few seconds.
 You can only upload new source code to the board when the light is flashing.
+Every time you upload code to Zubi Flyer, you will have to push the "reset" button first.

 //Insert Gif of light flashing

-Immediately after you push the **reset** button (while the red light is still flashing), push the **upload** button in the Arduino IDE to upload your new source code to the board.
+5. Immediately after you push the **reset** button (while the red light is still flashing), push the **upload** button in the Arduino IDE to upload your new source code to the board.

 ![Arduino Upload Button](http://house4u.com.ua/photos/solar-controller/en/arduino-upload.gif)